dumbgoos/AbNovoBench/README.md

 Mass spectrometry-based de novo sequencing is a critical method for understanding antibody structures and functionalities.
 This repository provides:

-- A curated dataset for benchmarking.
+- The first and largest high-quality dataset specifically designed for antibodies to date, meticulously developed in-house.
 - Scripts and pipelines to compare multiple de novo sequencing tools.
 - Visualized results for evaluating tool performance.